Hellos.Blog

 • You may have to pay service charges and other fees on top of your rent and mortgage payments

 In conclusion, both mortgages and shared ownership have their pros and cons, and it’s important to consider your financial situation and future plans before making a decision.
 A mortgage may be the best option if you have a good credit score and income, and want the freedom to make changes to your home.
-Shared ownership may be a better option if you can’t afford to buy a home outright, and are with the restrictions and obligations that come with it.
+Shared ownership may be a better option if you can’t afford to buy a home outright, and are happy with the restrictions and obligations that come with it.
 Ultimately, the choice is yours, and you should seek advice from a financial advisor or mortgage broker if you’re unsure which option is right for you.

 Leave a Reply